%20copy%202.png)

 What happens when artists become part of hospital life—not as visitors or performers, but as co-creators with hospital staff?
-In 2025, five artists joined different departments of the University Medical Center Groningen (UMCG) to collaborate with hospital staff in the Arts in Health pilot.
+In the photo (from left to right: Emma Berentsen, Anne Varekamp, Eva Koopmans, Morgan Ton, and Wiesje Gunnink) you see the five artists who, in 2025, joined different departments of the University Medical Center Groningen (UMCG) as part of the Arts in Health pilot.
 Their goal was to cultivate a supportive environment through art, one that encouraged employees to reflect on their work and motivation and explored ways of supporting wellbeing within the often demanding context of the hospital.
 In this article, the artists share their approaches, experiences, and the insights gained from working alongside hospital staff.

 Wiesje Gunnink, visual artist | Orthopedics department